indigo-dc/bdocker/doc/development.md

 ## Working Node REST API

 The working node API is deployed as daemon in working nodes.
 This daemon controls the jobs execution which are configured under the bdocker environment.
-More details about the classes and methods can be found in the internal documentation.
+More details about classes and methods can be found in the internal documentation.
 In addition, we plan to provide more documentation soon.

 ## Accounting REST API